MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/ios.md

         ```
         - Replace **Xcode-project-target** with the name of your Xcode project's target.

-4. Back in command-line, run the command: `pod install`.
+4. Back in command-line, run the command: `pod install`, followed by `pod update`.
 This command adds the MobileFirst Native SDK files, adds the **mfpclient.plist** file and generates a Pod project.
     **Note:** This command may take several minutes to complete.

     > <span class="glyphicon glyphicon-exclamation-sign" aria-hidden="true"></span> **Important**: From here on, use the `[ProjectName].xcworkspace` file in order to open the project in Xcode.
 Do **not** use the `[ProjectName].xcodeproj` file.
 A CocoaPods-based project is managed as a workspace containing the application (the executable) and the library (all project dependencies that are pulled by the CocoaPods manager).